misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-64">Simple linear gradients</Figures>

 The first of these is the most basic that a gradient can be: two colors.
-This causes a gradient from the first color at the top of the background positioning area to the sec‐ ond color at the bottom of the background positioning area.
+This causes a gradient from the first color at the top of the background positioning area to the second color at the bottom of the background positioning area.

-The gradient goes from top to bottom because the default direction for gradients is to bottom, which is the same as 180deg and its various equivalents (for example, 0.5turn).
+The gradient goes from top to bottom because the default direction for gradients is `to bottom`, which is the same as `180deg` and its various equivalents (for example, `0.5turn`).
 If you’d like to go a different direction, then you can start the gradient value with a direction.
 That’s what was done for all the other gradients shown in Figure 9-64.

 So the basic syntax of a linear gradient is: